The Masque of the Red Death (1964 film)

-The Masque of the Red Death is a 1964 horror film directed by Roger Corman and starring Vincent Price.
+The Masque of the Red Death is a 1964 gothic horror film directed and produced by Roger Corman, and starring Vincent Price, Hazel Court, Jane Asher, David Weston, Nigel Green, and Patrick Magee.
+The screenplay, written by Charles Beaumont and R. Wright Campbell, was based upon the 1842 short story by Edgar Allan Poe, and incorporates a subplot based on another Poe tale, "Hop-Frog".
+Another subplot is drawn from Torture by Hope by Auguste Villiers de l'Isle-Adam.
 The story follows a prince who terrorizes a plague-ridden peasantry while merrymaking in a lonely castle with his jaded courtiers.
-The screenplay, written by Charles Beaumont and R. Wright Campbell, was based upon the 1842 short story of the same name by American author Edgar Allan Poe, and incorporates a subplot based on another Poe tale, "Hop-Frog".
-Another subplot is drawn from Torture by Hope by Auguste Villiers de l'Isle-Adam.

-It is the seventh of a series of eight Corman film adaptations largely based on Edgar Allan Poe's works made by American International Pictures.
+It is the seventh of a series of eight Corman film adaptations largely based on Edgar Allan Poe's works made by American International Pictures (AIP).
+It was an international co-production between AIP and British studio Anglo-Amalgamated, filmed at Elstree Studios.
+The film was released in both the U.S. and U.K. on June 24, 1964.